Dominic Foley: Transfer controversies

 Foley caused controversy in 2005 when he successfully had his contract with Bohemians terminated over the failure of payment by the club of "bonuses".
 He then signed for Gent which had played against the Irish side only a few weeks before, sparking rumours of secret meetings between player and management after the match.

 In 2009, Gent accused Cercle Brugge of secret reunions with Foley before he was allowed to engage in conversations in order to discuss his future.
 With his contract due to expire at the end of the season, the former's general manager, Michel Louwagie, claimed the player had discussed a contract before the allowed date of 1 January, saying: "I don't at all appreciate the way Cercle have behaved in relation to Foley.
 It is against the rules."
 On 21 January, Cercle announced that Foley had signed a three-year contract with the club, starting in June 2009.
 On the 27th, however, both clubs agreed on an immediate transfer during the winter transfer window.

+Managerial career

+Treaty United W.F.C.

+On 30 November 2023, Foley was appointed as Manager of League of Ireland Women's Premier Division side Treaty United, his first role in management.
+Foley's first game as manager in March 2024 saw his Treaty United side pick up a 2–0 win over DLR Waves, the club's first home win in almost three years.
+Foley's side started the season with a five-game unbeaten streak before succumbing to defeat for the first time that season away to Bohemian F.C.
+Women in April.
+He left his role at the end of the season having led Treaty United to their best ever finish in the Women's Premier Division.